huaweicloud/terraform-provider-huaweicloud/docs/data-sources/networking_subnet_v2.md

 ## Attributes Reference

-`id` is set to the ID of the found subnet.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.
 * `allocation_pools` - Allocation pools of the subnet.
 * `enable_dhcp` - Whether the subnet has DHCP enabled or not.
 * `dns_nameservers` - DNS Nameservers of the subnet.